offen/website/homepage/content/pages/about.md

 ### What is this thing called "my data" and why does seemingly everyone want to get hold of it?

 It has a ring, gives a slight spine-chilling sensation and generates a whole lot of clicks: consumer magazines like German "Computer Bild" caution about ["Google espionage"](https://www.computerbild.de/artikel/cb-Ratgeber-Kurse-Wissen-Was-weiss-Google-ueber-Sie-2799009.html) just like the internet has countless tutorials on turning off numerous ["data leeches"](https://praxistipps.chip.de/datenkrake-windows-10-so-schalten-sie-auffaellige-funktionen-ab_99652).
 Interestingly, diving into these realms will have you accidentally catching the next toolbar, malware infection or [even worse](https://blog.malwarebytes.com/cybercrime/2012/10/pick-a-download-any-download/).

-Yet, many internet users still do not know what really is happening to their data.
-Public relation activities trying to calm the public - as recently undertaken by Facebook [for example](https://www.zeit.de/digital/datenschutz/2019-01/social-media-facebook-mark-zuckerberg-ads-privacy-business-model-transparency) - end up being rather disturbing instead of creating transparency or adding any value to the public debate.
-Denelle Dixon, COO of Mozilla, just publicly [warned the European Commission](https://blog.mozilla.org/blog/2019/01/31/mozilla-raises-concerns-over-facebooks-lack-of-transparency/) about the dangerous effects an opaque apparatus such as Facebook can have on society.
-Updated Terms and Conditions only parenthetically mention that newly created Google accounts will now hand over real names to third parties for [advertising purposes](https://www.propublica.org/article/google-has-quietly-dropped-ban-on-personally-identifiable-web-tracking).

 <div class="flex justify-end pb5">
 <img class="smaller-image" alt="Detour" src="/theme/images/gfx-deepdive-A.png"/>